Jundah, Queensland: Education

 Jundah State School is a government primary (Early Childhood to Year 6) school for boys and girls at 11 Garrick Street.
 In 2017, the school had an enrolment of 6 students with 2 teachers and 5 non-teaching staff (2 full-time equivalent).
 In 2018, the school had an enrolment of 13 students with 2 teachers and 6 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Jundah or nearby.
 The alternatives are distance education and boarding school.

 Attractions

 The Barcoo Shire Museum is on the corner of Miles and Macrossan Streets.
 The museum is in the former administration centre of the Barcoo Shire Council, relocated to its present location.

 Roughly 30 km to the south east of the town is Welford National Park.

 Events

 Each year the town celebrates German-Australian culture by holding "the world's most remote Oktoberfest".

+Camel racing is held in Jundah.